natelgrw/GANA_circuit_data/circuit_data/source_files/dataset_generator/ota_data_generator/README.md

 There are several operational transconductance amplifier (OTA) topologies that can potentially be used in analog design.
 This directory aims to act as a one-top-shop by compiling various commonly used OTA topolgies compiled from different literature sources into one location.
 These OTA topologies can differ from each other in the OTA signal path (such as telescopic/ two-stage), or in the local bias structure (nmos source/pmos source), or in the bias circuit.
 All these structures are provided in SPICE netlist format.
+The folder contains all the combined netlists generated from running merge_OTA.py along with the bias, local_generation, and OTA topologies.

 ## Directory structure